kholoudsaa20/Wikidata-Recommender-Dataset/README.md

 editors.
 We perform an offline evaluation of the system on both datasets with promising results.

-The code and datasets hosted in this repo have been created for the the paper Learning to Recommend Items to Wikidata Editors, submitted for publication at the 18th European Semantic Web Conference (ESWC 2021).
+The code and datasets hosted in this repo have been created for the the paper "Learning to Recommend Items to Wikidata Editors", submitted for publication at the 18th European Semantic Web Conference (ESWC 2021).